cblevins/sp25-data/_modules/pandas-3.md

 ---
-layout: page
 title: Pandas III Practice
 ---

 First create a new directory within your class folder `working-with-data` called `pandas-3`.
 Launch Jupyter Labs and create a new Jupyter Notebook in that folder with the filename: `pandas-3.ipynb`.

 We're going to continue working with the dataset: [Census of Utah Territory, 1880](https://www.icpsr.umich.edu/web/ICPSR/studies/8879).
 I've modified the dataset to make it more usable in Python.
-Download [this CSV file]({{site.baseurl}}/in-class/utah-census-1880.csv) and make sure it is in your `pandas-3` folder.
+Download [this CSV file]({{site.baseurl}}/modules/utah-census-1880.csv) and make sure it is in your `pandas-3` folder.

 To replicate best coding practices, you're going to use alternating Markdown and Code cells in your Jupyter Notebook.
 Copy and paste each of the following steps into a new Markdown cell that documents in your own words what you're doing in the following code cell.
 Then insert a new code cell and write your Python code that completes the task for that step.